Why should I care?

 Use Technician Pool Questions 2018-2022, General 2019-2023, and Extra 2020-2024

-Read the questions, study the correct answers only and ignore the incorrect ones.
+Read the questions and study the correct answers only.
 Simplify the math formulas or skip them altogether as you can pass the Technician test without memorizing them.

 How do I take the test?

 Find a Volunteer Examination testing location and time.
 Some locations require pre-registration.
 Bring pencils and $15 cash.
 You may bring a non-programmable calculator.
 Follow all of the VE instructions.

 When you take the test, first answer all the questions you immediately know and skip any that you have to think about.
 Make sure you fill the correct ovals corresponding to the question!